KB Users Guide - General Info - Questions Brand New KB Admins Should Consider

 Consider each audience or population for whom you are creating documentation.
 How much (or more importantly, how little) do they know?
 This is important for making sure content is written as simply, clearly, and concisely as possible.
 This may also relate to the access controls you’ll ultimately apply to the documentation:

-- restrict documents to the Internal Live Site
+- restrict documents to the Internal Live Site (authentication needed)

 - restrict to a specific User Access group

 - limit an author to Publish in only one Topic via the Limited Access group feature